aaronczichon/aaronczichon/README.md

 I work 100% remote and if you're curious where I'm located you can check my [/where](https://aaronczichon.de/where) page.

 💻 I'm working at [PlanB.
 GmbH](https://github.com/planbgmbh) as a Senior Javascript Engineer.
 🛠 My focus is on web technologies and mostly Javascript/Typescript, HTML and CSS.
-Lately I got into Rust and occasionally I do C#.
+Lately I got into Swift and occasionally I do Rust and C#.
 📦 I worked with all the large and most of the not so large JS frameworks.
 So feel free to ask something.
 🦜 Just reach me out and let's have a chat!
 📱 Since August 2022 I'm an [official Ionic Developer Expert (IDE)](https://ionic.io/developer-experts)